Lord of War (2005)

-Yuri Orlov: There are over 550 million firearms in worldwide circulation.
+Yuri Orlov: [first lines, to the camera] There are over 550 million firearms in worldwide circulation.
 That's one firearm for every twelve people on the planet.
 The only question is: How do we arm the other 11?

-Anatoly Orlov: Is this how you want to be remembered?
+Anatoly Orlov: [siting on a long bench together in the hallway to their apartment] Is this how you want to be remembered?